WithoutHaste/DungeonsAndDragons/Reference/roll20.md

 If you set the _avatar_ on an npc sheet, it will be used as the token for those characters.
 To add them to the active map, click on the _name_ (not the _icon_) in the Journal and drag-n-drop it onto the map.
 Make sure you're on the _Objects&Tokens_ layer of the map.

+To rearrange character sheets inside the Journal, drag-and-drop it by the icon.

 ## Macros

 The Collection tab includes custom Macros.